 Traffic Alerts and Restrictions

-Seasonal road restrictions are in place for both Oklahoma Gulch Road in the Entiat District and Horse Lake Road in the Wenatchee District.
+Seasonal road restrictions are in place for Oklahoma Gulch Road in the Entiat District and Burch Mountain and Horse Lake roads in the Wenatchee District.
 Click on the link below for the complete list of current road restrictions in Chelan County.

 - Complete List of Road Restrictions in Chelan County (Updated Nov.
 30, 5 p.m.)